 Prior to implementation of the RS-IFQ program, the commercial harvest of red snapper was prosecuted during short seasons (Table 3.1.1).
 To allow NMFS to calculate landings toward the catch limit, the season would open for ten days at the beginning of each month then remain closed for the duration of the month.
 Since implementation of the RS-IFQ program, fishing seasons are no longer applicable, as the opportunity to harvest red snapper is determined by a commercial vessel obtaining IFQ allocation to account for landings.
-The fishing season increased from an average of 109 calendar days during the five years preceding the RS-IFQ program, any vessel possessing a commercial permit for reef fish and an IFQ vessel account may land red snapper provided adequate RS-IFQ allocation is present in the vessel account at the time of landing.
+The fishing season increased from an average of 109 calendar days during the five years preceding the RS-IFQ program to a year-round effort (GMFMC and NMFS 2013).
+Under the RS-IFQ program, any vessel possessing a commercial permit for reef fish and an IFQ vessel account may land red snapper provided adequate RS-IFQ allocation is present in the vessel account at the time of landing.